Raagh/orders-processing-service/README.md

 }
 ```

-`orders/by-users` endpoint returns an aggregation of the orders grouped by userId with a sum of the total amount of the orders -
+`orders/by-users` endpoint returns an aggregation of the orders grouped by userId with a sum of the total amount of the orders.

 ```json
 {